absmach/magistrala-docs/blog/mqtt-broker-selection/mqtt-broker-selection.md

 ### Management and monitoring

-Support for observability and metrics is another must-have for building this highly scalable platform.
+Observability was another critical factor:

-EMQX, RabbitMQ, VerneMQ, and NATS natively support exporting Prometheus metrics.
-NanoMQ and Mosquitto do not support this natively, but we have found third-party extensions for this.
+- **Native Prometheus metrics**: EMQX, RabbitMQ, VerneMQ, and NATS support this out of the box.

-EMQX offers a web-based dashboard for monitoring of clusters.
-The dashboard is nice to have, but SuperMQ already has metrics visualization methodologies.
+- **HTTP APIs**: All except Mosquitto provide HTTP APIs for configuration and monitoring.

-All the brokers, save for Mosquitto, offer HTTP API for configuration and monitoring, which is very nice.
+- **Dashboards**: EMQX includes a web dashboard, but SuperMQ already has internal visualization tools.

-In Mosquitto, monitoring is mainly through its $SYS topic tree; users subscribe to standard MQTT clients for broker statistics, and it relies on third-party tools for more advanced visualization.
+Mosquitto relies on $SYS topics and third‑party tools for advanced monitoring.

 ## Conclusion